BayesLIM/BayesLIM/README.md

 # Getting Started
 See the `notebooks/getting_started.ipynb` to get acquinted with model building, optimization, and inference with `BayesLIM`.
-Note that the API is still under development and may undergo changes if needed.
+Note that the core API is still under development and may undergo changes.

-For specific examples see the `notebooks` directory for:
-- radio interferometric calibration (`notebooks/radio_calibration.ipynb`)
-- radio visibility simulation (`notebooks/visibility_simulation.ipynb`)
-- spherical stripe harmonics (`notebooks/spherical_stripe_harmonics.ipynb`)
-- spherical Fourier Bessel power spectrum estimation (`notebooks/ssfb_power_spectra.ipynb`)
-- radio primary beam and point source modeling (`notebooks/radio_beam_and_pointsources.ipynb`)